 Why Is It So Difficult To See An Endocrinologist?In a nutshell —- it's a supply and demand problem.
-We have a major shortage of clinical endocrinologists throughout the United States.
 According to a commentary in the April 2008 issue of the Journal of Clinical Endocrinology and Metabolism :

-This means that it's difficult, and sometimes nearly impossible, to get in to see many endocrinologists.
+This means that it's difficult, and sometimes nearly impossible, to get in to see an endocrinologist.
 And it leaves many rural and suburban areas with no access at all to endocrinologists.